-This history has not been forgotten by those who were dispossessed.
-If we fast forward the narrative to the period 1918-69, when Swat was finally merged into Pakistan we see that the ruler of the State had proscribed the holding of lands by the Gujjars and the Kohistanis in the fertile valley of Swat.
-This account indicates the presence of a form of land based and racial apartheid in operation where the nobility was composed of the Yusufzais while the non Yusufzais formed the lower classes in society.
+The history of dispossession in Swat has not been forgotten by those who were dispossessed.
+If we fast forward the narrative to the period between 1918-69, when Swat was finally merged into Pakistan, the ruler of the State had proscribed the holding of lands by Gujjars and Kohistanis in the fertile valley of Swat.
+A land-based and racial apartheid was in operation: the nobility was composed of Yusufzais while non-Yusufzais formed the lower classes in society.

+C. Land ownership and the insurgency in Swat

-During the period of terrorist rule in Swat from 2004 to September 2009 when the military re-established control, there was a lot of violence committed against the local feudal landlords.
-Many of them like Shujat Ali Khan left their farms and homes and took refuge in other parts of the country.
-It was only Afzal Khan one of the most renowned landlord of the area and belonging to Dureshkhela, who at the risk of his life resisted the onslaught of the terrorists.
+During the period of terrorist rule in Swat from 2004 to September 2009, much violence was committed against local feudal landlords.
+Many of them, like Shujat Ali Khan, left their farms and homes and took refuge in other parts of the country.
 In one of the attacks he was severely injured.
 He also lost many family members.
 The Yusufzai gentry of Swat lost family members, homes, land and influence.

-There is ample proof that for Fazlullah and the Taliban movement in Swat the re-distribution of property occupied an important place.
-It was evident that the promise of land distribution attracted many followers to Fazalullah’s movement and which started capturing the orchards, farms and other lands of the Khans or local leaders and land owners.
+There is ample proof that for the Taliban in Swat, the re-distribution of property was important.
+The promise of land distribution attracted many followers to Fazalullah’s movement, which started capturing the orchards, farms and other lands of the Khans or local leaders and land owners.

 These attacks on propertied individuals not only caused severe losses but also indicated the weakness in the security policies of the government as it failed to protect lives and property.